mykelalvis/FT/Traveller/WORKING/Mongoose/Field Catalogue/Field Catalog.md

 heavy autocannon or a medium-calibre direct-fire weapon such as an 85mm gun.
 These weapons are effective against light to medium combat vehicles but incapable of taking on battle tanks.
-If an LC-85 cannon is mounted, the revolving- cylinder magazine allows six shots, one per round, before the crewmember operating the weapon has to begin the laborious task of reloading.
+If an LC-85 cannon is mounted, the revolving-cylinder magazine allows six shots, one per round, before the crewmember operating the weapon has to begin the laborious task of reloading.
 A pintle-mounted machinegun will usually be carried atop the turret, possibly with another on the cab roof.

 ARMOR

 Autopilot (skill level)—
-Communications
-(range)
+Communications (range)

 ## 500

 km
-Navigation
-(Navigation DM)+1
+Navigation (Navigation DM)+1
-Sensors (Electronics
-(sensors) DM) 0
+Sensors (Electronics (sensors) DM) 0
 Camouflage (Recon
 DM) -2
-Stealth (Electronics
-(sensors) DM) —
+Stealth (Electronics (sensors) DM) —

 ## TL